Skip to content

 Newer 5D has improved shaving along the contours of the face

-Very easy to clean and the blades can be cleaned thoroughly when removed
+It is very easy to clean, and the blades can be cleaned thoroughly when removed

 Useful indicator for viewing the charge left